 8) Tamiflu and Relenza are two prescription medications available for treating the flu.
 For either medication to work best it should be taken within two days of the onset of symptoms.
 Both Tamiflu and Relenza work by keeping the influenza virus from infecting cells in your body that are still healthy, and they both work well against influenza A and B.

 9) Drink health juices such as mangosteen, noni, goji, aloe vera, or acai berry.
-In addition to help prevent you from getting the flu, they are also good at boosting your immune system.
+In addition, to help prevent you from getting the flu, they are also good at boosting your immune system.

 10) Abra Therapeutic Baths Cold and Flu is a product you add to bath water.
 It is said to help relieve congestion, reduce body aches, and help relieve the chills associated with the flu.
 The makers of Sudafed offer a product called Sudacare Shower Soothers.
-They react with warm shower or bath water to create vapors of eucalyptus, menthol, and camphor to help with congestion.
+They react with a warm shower or bath water to create vapors of eucalyptus, menthol, and camphor to help with congestion.

 11) Nasal sprays to help relieve influenza are available over the counter.
 One product is called Flu Relief.
 Nasal sprays are not as popular as most other remedies though because many people dislike using nasal sprays.